elsampsa/home-ethereum/README.md

 ### Running geth as a daemon

-In the case you want to run geth as a systemd daemon.
-I used to do this, but currently I actually prefer to run it interactively in a separate terminal.
+In the case you want to run geth as a systemd daemon-

 You can use this script to daemonize geth as a systemctl background process.
 Run this script **only once**:
 ```